mrkct/experimental-os/README.md

 - Clock & PS2 Keyboard drivers with the PIC 8259
 - Paging, even though it's only a simple identity mapping
 - Dynamic memory allocator (kernel only)
-- FAT16 file system with a virtual file system layer
+- Read only FAT16 file system with a virtual file system layer
     - Note that this works from a ramdisk for now

-## Todo
+## In the future...
+- A real memory allocator
+- Long file names support for FAT16
-- An IDE disk driver
+- An ATA disk driver
-- Able to load & run programs
+- Some sort of stdin/stdout for each program
+- Reading datetime from CMOS
+- Relative pathnames
+- More syscalls for stuff such as: reading keyboard input, file IO, allocating memory ...
+- A graphical interface
+- A driver for the mouse

+## Bugs/FixMes
+### Keyboard related
+- Not all keyboard keys are mapped
+- Sometimes random keyboard events are incorrectly mapped as ENTER presses
+- Keyboard modifiers are not implemented
+### Multitasking related
+- The program stacks need to be allocated in the low 120MB, but right now we just allocate and hope it allocates there.
+This always works on machines with 128MB or less
+- When a process ends we don't actually free it's memory
+###